klu235/reference/src/conditional-compilation.md

 <!-- should we say they're active attributes here? -->

-The `cfg` [attribute] conditionally includes the thing it is attached to based on a configuration predicate.
+The `cfg` [attribute] conditionally includes the thing it is attached to based a configuration predicate (_ConfigurationPredicate_ in the syntax above).

-It is written as `cfg`, `(`, a configuration predicate, and finally `)`.

 If the predicate is true, the thing is rewritten to not have the `cfg` attribute on it.
 If the predicate is false, the thing is removed from the source code.

 When a crate-level `cfg` has a false predicate, the behavior is slightly
 different: any crate attributes preceding the `cfg` are kept, and any crate